Haida Gwaii and the Canadian West Coast - June 24 - July 8, 2026

 Day 2: Cross the Georgia Strait by ferry and arrive on Vancouver Island – your home for the next week.
 The first highlight are the Butchart Gardens, a stunning assembly of flower gardens, including the Japanese Garden and the Sunken Garden.
 In the afternoon you will arrive in BC’s capital Victoria, where your tour director gives you a tour from Chinatown to Mile Zero.
 Afterwards explore on your own – visit the Parliament Building, the Royal BC Museum or go for a stroll to Fisherman’s Wharf.

-Day 3 brings you to Sooke for a round of kayaking – the traditional mode of transport on Canada's coastline.
+Day 3 brings you to Sooke for a round of guided kayaking – the traditional mode of transport on Canada's coastline.
+Alternatively explore Sooke town.
 Afterwards take your time time to explore the lush Sooke Potholes Park, located in a mystical and forested river landscape.
 End the day with a group dinner.

 Inclusions: